davenuman/slides-drupalcon-barcelona/content.md

  +
 Project I started with simple bash scripts which attempt to ease Drupal development on Docker.
 Inspired by the DrupalCI testbot code, but diverged with a project sandbox focus.

 ---
+## Bowline Project Goals

+### Flexibility
+- able to support latest Drupal stack and development tools, while also allowing for old outdated sites

+### Quick start
+- default sandboxing should work in most cases and should be initialized with a minimal and simple configuration

+### Minimal requirements
+- Docker is cross platform so this project should also work ootb on all platforms.

+???
+Flexible: also should work with a variety of hosting platforms.

+Quick start: The ideal is that the developer clones the git repo and runs 'build'

+Minimal requirements: Docker allows us to bake everything in.

+---
 background-image: url()